PaperMC/docs/docs/paper/dev/getting-started/paper-plugins.md

 ### Classloading Isolation
 Paper plugins have isolated classloaders, meaning that relocating dependencies will not be necessary.
-Paper plugins are not able to access each other unless given explicit access by depending on another plugin, etc.
+Paper plugins are also not able to access each other unless given explicit access by depending on another plugin.
 This prevents plugins from accidentally accessing your dependencies, and in general helps minimise issues.

 You can declare this visibility inside the [dependencies](#dependency-declaration) section: